waimea-pahyde/200DTD-firewood-customer-tracker/docs/0-requirements.md

 My website needs to be accessible for all  n the users.

 ### Impact / Considerations
-This could mean larger font sizes, or increased colours.
+This could mean larger font sizes.